- ERP systems were sold based on reduced integration costs.

 In terms of ERP’s impact on application integration, companies did not see any immediate benefit.
 But was there a longer-term benefit?
-Unfortunately after extensive searching I was unable to find research data that compared what portion of the IT budget was consumed by application integration before and after ERP implementations.
-The shortage of research on this topic is particularly galling when one considers how confidently those who sold ERP systems predicted that integration costs would decline.
+Unfortunately, after extensive searching, I was unable to find research data that compared what portion of the IT budget was consumed by application integration before and after ERP implementations.
+The shortage of research on this topic is particularly disturbing when one considers how confidently those who sold ERP systems predicted that integration costs would decline.
 However, findings in the study ERP and Application Integration are not promising.

 “ERP technology does not offer an integrated solution but it amplifies the need for integration.
 Enterprises faced integration problems when they attempted to incorporate other applications with an ERP system.
 Only EDI applications were integrated successfully (81 percent) with ERP infrastructure.
 This high integration rate derives from the fact that EDI technology follows similar concepts to AI (application integration).” — ERP and Application Integration

 This shocking quotation states that ERP “amplifies the need for integration.”

 But wait, how can that be the case?

 It is because ERP applications are self-integrated, the problems that ERP systems have with interfacing with other systems is higher than the benefits derived from ERP’s self-integration.
 That is yet another amazing statement.

 The quotation goes on to say as much.

 “All observations discussed above indicate that ERP systems cannot be seen as a reliable solution to integration problems as ERP modules co-exist with other applications.
 Additionally, there is a need to integrate the ERP solutions with other applications.
 However, this incorporation causes serious problems, especially with companies.” — ERP and Application Integration